ClaireNeveu/macrame/README.md

 These limitations do not exist when delegating to a class parameter.
 In that case any colliding names will not be delegated to.
 For this reason it is preferred that you use parameter delegation wherever possible.

-In both situations it is impossible to delegate to a type defined within the same immediate scope the enclosing class.
+In both situations it is impossible to delegate to a type defined within the same immediate scope as the enclosing class.
 This is unfortunately a limitation of macro annotations.
-To workaround this defined any types being delegated to in another file.
+To workaround this define any types being delegated to in another file.

 ## Selecting Members
 Often the key to good boilerplate-elimination, Macramé provides two functions to select members of objects: `members` and `memberMap`.
 When used inside the selected object, be sure to use type ascriptions otherwise these functions will try to contain themselves.